matsim-org/matsim-libs/contribs/railsim/docs/events-specification.md

 ### RailsimTrainStateEvent

-This event is emitted every time there is a position update for a train.
-This event contains detailed information about the trains position on a single link.
+This event is emitted every time there is a position update for a train and contains detailed information about the trains position on a single link.

 ### RailsimDetourEvent